SulemanMughal/SulemanMughal/README.md

-# 👋 Hello, I'm Suleman Mughal
+# 👋 Hello, I'm Suleman Shahid

 A passionate **Full-Stack Developer**, **AI/ML Enthusiast**, and **DevOps Engineer** with a flair for crafting innovative solutions across various domains.
 With a strong foundation in software development and a keen eye for detail, I specialize in building scalable, efficient, and user-centric applications.